 "DRAWSTRINGS" cannot begin with an 8....they can contain lots of B's and 8's, but won't begin with an 8, so at the beginning, it must be a B.

 The ?FC ERROR can cause a lot more headaches.
-My first experience with debugging a long program came in January 1984 when I had typed in a long are asking the computer to do something it can't.
-So if somewhere in the program you have said that C=10 and then you ask CoCo to SET(X, Y, C) or CLSC, it can't.
+My first experience with debugging a long program came in January 1984 when I had typed in a long program called the CoCoComposer.